 My work often begins with research, the appropriation of an image in sound.
 In I need to hear it first, this image is constructed out of granular points which, by their proximity, form a musical figure.
-This figure repeats and transforms itself constantly, retaining the trace of earlier instantiations.
+This figure repeats and transforms itself constantly, retaining the trace of earlier instanciations.
 In my music, I explore repetition in an inexact manner: subtle changes are produced in each iteration, and these changes reappear both in the musical material itself and in the variation of the auditory perspective.

-For a number of years, during my adolescence, I practiced tenor saxophone and played in the school’s Big Band.
-This work is an occasion to explore this instrument as a composer for (almost) the first time, I am endeavoring to treat the instruments here as one, composed of four individuals, and not as four instruments creating an ensemble.
+For a number of years, during my adolescence, I practised tenor saxophone and played in the school’s Big Band.
+This work is an occasion to explore this instrument as a composer for (almost) the first time, I am endeavouring to treat the instruments here as one, composed of four individuals, and not as four instruments creating an ensemble.
 The creative process of workshopping the piece with Quasar permitted me to explore many directions before finding that of the of the final work.

 A large part of the tones I explore present very fine nuances and delicate modes of playing, which allow me to obtain a wide variety of expressions which would otherwise not be accessible; one finds therein a fragility in the sound, vibrations, granulation, a whole range of “parasitic” noises.